Booth notebook

 What to catch in the arrangement

 Listen for where the arrangement opens wider than the first impression suggests, especially when the rhythm section changes the floor under the lead.
-Notice how it hands the weight to I Love You by John Coltrane off Lush Life (1961) instead of crowding the next move.
+Notice how it hands the weight to Slow Cheetah by Red Hot Chili Peppers off Stadium Arcadium - Jupiter (2006) instead of crowding the next move.

 Session map